dkfbasel-meta-research/covid-evidence/README.md

 We provide information about worldwide planned, ongoing, and completed randomized controlled trials on any intervention to treat or prevent SARS-CoV-2-infections.

+This repository provides the source code to setup and update the COVID-evidence database.

 ## Table of contents

 * [Project](#resources)